Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 ![Scar Example](/docs/anthro-c12ac/imgs/fire-scar.png)

 - Fire scars occur when fire kills part of the cambium below bark, leaving a wound
+    - The scar itself takes ~10 years to show up
 - Multiple dated wounds allude to multiple fire occurrences
 - You can also get the seasonality too
     - Spring trees have warmer water so the scars are lighter in color
     - Fall/winter trees have slower cell movement, so the scars are darker (this is called "latewood")
     - Therefore, how deep the scar is in the wood corresponds to the season the fire occurred
 - Use crossdating for high accuracy and precision
+- Pines, White oaks, Sequoia, Redwood, Incense, and Cedars are all good trees to take samples from
 - Wedges:
     - You can take wedges from the tree to get access to the ring view
     - Both living and dead wood samples can be dated
     - Pines, redwood, cedar, giant sequoia are all rot resistant thus good species to sample
     - You ideally want to cut a thin wedge that has a large surface area and includes center of tree
+- Downsides
     - Trees heal covering up scars or scars are in an exposed cavity that can be seen
-- Problem when fire interval < 10 years
+    - Problem when fire interval < 10 years (such as cultural burnings)
-    - Most of the time fires aren't severe enough to scare deeply enough
+        - Most of the time fires aren't severe enough to scare deeply enough and if they do scar, it's feint
         - Only 5% of trees sampled scarred in Sierra Nevada
+    - Fire scars have a finite lifespan (tree lifespan)

 ## Fire History Study Sierra Nevada